-- 17. Based on the option selected, enter the ports for the Metrics Engine to accept HTTP, HTTPS, or both client connections, or press Enter to accept the defaults: - a.
-HTTP: 8080 - b.
-HTTPS: 8443 - 18.
+- 10. Enter and confirm a password for this account. - 11.
+Specify the name of the PostgreSQL account to be associated with the Metrics Engine historical monitoring data, or press Enter to accept the default (metricsengine).
+The tool will create this user account using the administrative account specified in step 9. - 12.
+The password generated for this account is metricsengine, press Enter to accept the default, or type yes and provide and confirm a new password. - 13.
+Enter the fully-qualified host name for the server, or press Enter to accept the default. - 14.
+Create the initial root user DN for the server, or press Enter to accept (cn=Directory Manager) - 15.
+Enter and confirm a password for this account. - 16.
+Choose the communication option for SCIM and the Configuration API.
+HTTPS is recommended. - 17.
+Enter the port to accept HTTPS client connections, or press Enter to accept the defaults. - 18.
 Enter the port on which the Metrics Engine will accept LDAP client connections, or press Enter to accept the default (2389). - 19.
 To enable LDAPS, type yes, or press Enter to accept the default no. - 20.
-If LDAPS is enabled, enter the port on which the Metrics Engine will accept LDAPS client connections, or press Enter to accept the default (2636). - 21.
+If LDAPS is enabled, enter the port on which the server will accept LDAPS client connections, or press Enter to accept the default (2636). - 21.
 To enable StartTLS, type yes, or press Enter to accept the default no. - 22.
 Choose a certificate option for the server.

-''' Certificate server options:
+Certificate server options:

-1) Generate self-signed certificate (recommended for testing purposes only)

-2) Use an existing certificate located on a Java KeyStore (JKS)

-3) Use an existing certificate located on a PKCS12 KeyStore

-4) Use an existing certificate on a PKCS11 token '''
+- 1) Generate self-signed certificate (recommended for testing purposes only) - 2) Use an existing certificate located on a Java KeyStore (JKS) - 3) Use an existing certificate located on a PKCS12 KeyStore - 4) Use an existing certificate on a PKCS11 token